lbain/lucybain/source/blog/2014/11-10-attribute-vs-property.md

 **What is an attribute?**

 Attributes are in the HTML itself, rather than in the DOM.
 They are very similar to properties, but not quite as good.
-When a property is available it's recommended that you work with properties rather than attributes.
+When a property is available it’s recommended that you work with properties rather than attributes.

 An attribute is only ever a string, no other type.